nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-frameio.md

 ## Version 1.3 Use Case: Push Assets from Nuxeo to Frame.io

-You will now be able to send assets stored in Nuxeo to Frame.io to start you approval workflow on the selected assets.
+You will now be able to send assets stored in Nuxeo to Frame.io to start your approval workflow on the selected assets.
 The Bind flow remains the same as before and is defined in the V1 addon explained earlier.

 Into the Nuxeo folder, each compatible asset has now the “Push to Frame.io” action.